therealjtgill/therealjtgill.github.io/index.md

 ![Associative recall input series](/assets/associative_recall_input.png)

-This task is extremely difficult, even for deep-LSTM networks.
-But it's a cinch for the NTM because the NTM has the ability to *perfectly* store and recall information that it's seen at all timesteps.
+This task is extremely difficult for RNN's, even for deep-LSTM networks, and in most cases they incur greater error as the number of patterns increases.
+But it's a cinch for the NTM because it has the ability to *perfectly* store and recall information that it's seen at all timesteps (though the size of the memory matrix is a limiting factor).
+The NTM can also produce a general solution when an arbitrary number of patterns are used, even if it was never explicitly *trained* to work with a given number of patterns.
+Other RNN architectures cannot generalize past what was seen in training.

 ## 2. Architecture